Fear Is the Wrong Fuel for Entrepreneur Mental Health

 Feel some love coming your way from my kitchen table in Los Angeles too.

-If I can help in your own navigation of fear and movement toward a different way of holding your work and life, please reach out!
+If I can help you navigate fear and move toward a different way of holding your work and life, please reach out.

 -Matt